smythtech/sdnpwn/README.md

 # What is sdnpwn?
 sdnpwn is a toolkit and framework for testing the security of Software-Defined Networks (SDNs).
+For more information check out this article: https://sdnpwn.net/2017/08/22/what-is-sdnpwn/

 # Installation